dalibo/emaj/docs/en/reliability.rst

 It is possible to deactivate and reactivate these event triggers thanks to 2 functions: :ref:`emaj_disable_protection_by_event_triggers() <emaj_disable_protection_by_event_triggers>` and :ref:`emaj_enable_protection_by_event_triggers() <emaj_enable_protection_by_event_triggers>`.

 However, the protections do not cover all risks.
 In particular, they do not prevent any tables or sequences renaming or any schema change.
-And some other DDL statements altering tables structure will not fire any trigger.
+And some other DDL statements altering tables structure do not fire any trigger.